Jorge Farjat

-Jorge Luis Farjat (born 17 September 1950) is an Argentinian producer of audiovisual and literary works, who started a theory of audiovisual art.
-His works comprise several periods, amounting to twenty-six productions of mean and long duration, mostly documentaries.
-Farjat’s literary output comprises seventeen volumes in the Colección Arte y Memoria Audiovisual, addressing his audiovisual theory, immigration history, and art theory, notably Migraciones y supervivencia (Migrations and Survival: Main Excerpts) and La crisis y deshumanización del arte en el siglo XX: Su manifestación en la música (The Crisis and Dehumanization of Art in the 20th Century: Its Representation in Music).
+Jorge Luis Farjat (born 17 September 1950) is an Argentine producer of audiovisual and literary works and the originator of a formal theory of audiovisual art.
+Born in San Martín de los Andes, Buenos Aires Province, he has created twenty-six medium- and feature-length productions, predominantly documentaries, spanning six creative periods between 1976 and 2015.
+His literary output comprises seventeen volumes in the Colección Arte y Memoria Audiovisual, covering audiovisual theory, immigration history, and art theory.
+Among his most notable books are Migraciones y supervivencia (Migrations and Survival: Main Excerpts) and La crisis y deshumanización del arte en el siglo XX: Su manifestación en la música (The Crisis and Dehumanization of Art in the 20th Century: Its Representation in Music).

-Diorama of Louis Daguerre and Charles Marie Bouton (1822), historical background of the audiovisual art, back further than the cinema, along with the magic lantern (1660).
-The curtains painted with overlapped landscapes offered the audience successive and changing images inside a darkroom camera, with a sound effect of nature.
-Due to its principles of action, development and ending, and the dissolve effect of one image over the other, it constituted the same principles than the current audiovisual art: photos shown with lap dissolve together with the sound in an articulated montage.
+Diorama of Louis Daguerre and Charles Marie Bouton (1822), a historical antecedent of audiovisual art predating cinema, along with the magic lantern (1660).
+The curtains painted with overlapping landscapes offered audiences successive and changing images inside a darkened chamber, accompanied by natural sound effects.
+Its principles of action, development, and conclusion — along with the dissolve transition from one image to the next — anticipate the defining characteristics of contemporary audiovisual art: photographs shown with lap dissolves synchronized with sound in articulated montage.

 Biography

-Jorge Luis Farjat was born in San Martín, in the province of Buenos Aires.

-Farjat enjoyed artistic activities, especially classical music and cinema.
-He would come into contact with scholars during his secondary and tertiary studies.

-After finishing his university courses in the Communication Sciences University in Universidad del Salvador, he started academically studying audiovisual production.
+Jorge Luis Farjat was born on 17 September 1950 in San Martín de los Andes, in the province of Buenos Aires.
+He studied classical music and cinema, coming into contact with various scholars during his secondary and tertiary education.
+After completing coursework in Communication Sciences at the Universidad del Salvador, he began the academic study of audiovisual production.

-In the beginning of 1970, he met Martín Gerber Bufano, an Argentinian philosopher, musician and teacher (1921–1986), through Radio Nacional.
+In the early 1970s, Farjat met Martín Gerber Bufano (1921–1986), an Argentine philosopher, musician, and teacher, through Radio Nacional.
+Bufano's philosophical thought — particularly his engagement with the ideas of Edward Carpenter — became a lasting influence on Farjat's aesthetic and theoretical outlook.

-After his audiovisual and literary productions between 1978 and 2015, the summary of this theory, along with Carpenter's principles, appeared in the book "Los niveles de la experiencia estética, sinopsis y antología de los principios de la teoría", (The levels of the Aesthetic Experience.
-Synopsis and anthology of the theories principles), edited at the beginning of 2016.
+Following his audiovisual and literary productions between 1978 and 2015, Farjat synthesized the principles of his theory in the book Los niveles de la experiencia estética, sinopsis y antología de los principios de la teoría (The Levels of the Aesthetic Experience: Synopsis and Anthology of the Theory's Principles), published in early 2016.

-Audiovisual work

-Audiovisual art principles
+Audiovisual theory

-According to his concepts, "The Audiovisual Art" is part of social communication and expression, which distinguish the audiovisual art from cinema, television, etc. Therefore, the audiovisual theme as an art resides in a main interest spot "Audiovisualogía: El audiovisual como arte y medio de comunicación", Buenos Aires 1979.